Foxandxss/angular-tips/source/_posts/2014-03-01-introduction-to-unit-test-spies.markdown

     }
   ];

-  spyOn(rest, 'getAll').andReturn(posts);
+  spyOn(rest, 'getAll').and.returnValue(posts);
   post.retrieve();
   expect(rest.getAll).toHaveBeenCalled();
   expect(post.posts).toBe(posts);
 });
 ```

 We create an array of fake posts and then we call `spyOn` on the `getAll` function.
-We can make an spy returns something when called using the `andReturn` function which is called with our fake posts.
+We can make an spy returns something when called using `and.returnValue`, which is called with our fake posts.

 Having our spy in place, all what we need to do is to call `post.retrieve` and then assert that `getAll` was called and that also `post.posts` contain our fake posts that were returned by `getAll`.